RIALI-MOUAD/Spark-Dataset/README.md

 To build the project,first we have to think about :
 > How to generate DataFrame from textFile ?

-The answer that I have chosen is to create a Scala object which does the job, I called it [DataFrameFromFile]():
+The answer that I have chosen were to create a Scala object which does the job, I have called it [DataFrameFromFile]():
 ```scala
 object DataFrameFromFile {
   val sc: SparkSession = SparkSession.builder()